-- Introduce the activity, - Today we are going to study some art that represents the healing journey of lots of Aboriginal people who are members of the Stolen Generations. - Show students Healing Country by Riki Salam.
-Give students time to look and encourage them to talk to a partner or small group about what they can see in the artworks.
+Introduce the activity,

+Today we are going to study some art that represents the healing journey of lots of First Nations peoples who are survivors of the Stolen Generations.

+- Show students Healing Country by Riki Salam.
+Give students time to look and encourage them to talk to a partner or small group about what they can see in the artwork.
 Some questions that could prompt discussion are: - What do you like about painting? - What do you feel when you look at the painting?
 What makes you feel that?

-- Talk to students about the history of the artwork. - This artwork was made by an artist called Riki Salam.
-To create this artwork he listened to the stories of lots of members of the Stolen Generations and used their stories to think about how the artwork would look... - Be prepared to answer questions and discuss ideas further. - Have students respond to the artwork using the 'I see...I think...I feel...' worksheet (Worksheet 1).
+• Talk to students about the history of the artwork.

+This artwork was made by an artist called Riki Salam.
+To create this artwork he listened to the stories of lots of Stolen Generations survivors and used their stories to think about how the artwork would look...

+- Be prepared to answer questions and discuss ideas further. - Have students respond to the artwork using the 'I see...I think...I feel...' worksheet (Worksheet 1).
 If they are capable they can write one or two words to respond to each section or you can scribe for them.